 As can be seen in Figure 19 for June 2011 and as discussed in past validation exercises [VR], the Xianghe station is more challenging because of the SO2 pollution that is observed by the MAXDOAS instrument all year long (Wang et al., 2014), especially before 2018.
 This needs to be disentangled from the volcanic signal.
 To that end, an additional approach was tested, using also the direct sun and the MAXDOAS modes and comparing the results obtained in the different geometries.
 The direct sun total SO2 VCD and the MAXDOAS tropospheric SO2 columns from the profiling algorithm (Wang et al. 2014) are inter-compared (see Figure 20) and to the SO2 VCD obtained using stratospheric VCD estimated from the zenith measurements using formula (2) as discussed before and performed for the other stations (see Figure 21 for the June 2011 period).
-Most of the time, the total SO2 from the direct sun and the SO2 are in the lowest layers, sensed by both techniques.
-Some days, however, the direct sun signal is larger, sign of some additional (stratospheric) SO2 content.
+Most of the time, the total SO2 from the direct sun signal is larger, sign of some additional (stratospheric) SO2 content.
 The difference between the direct sun and the MAXDOAS data are compared in the lower plot of Figure 21.
 For days where both datasets agree well, we are confident of the retrieved stratospheric SO2, and this can be compared to IASI SO2 data, as shown in Figure 22.
 The IASI plume height for the Nabro eruption has been estimated from

-SAF/AC/AUTH/IASI/SO 2 /Repro/
+REFERENCE: SAF/AC/AUTH/IASI/SO 2 /Repro/

-001
+ISSUE: 001

-26.04.2023
+DATE: 24.10.2024

-Page 30 of 46
+PAGES: Page 30 of 46

 IASI in Clarisse et al., 2014 and is of about 16km around the Xianghe station on the 19 June 2011 (Clarisse et al., 2014, their Figure 10).
 The SO2 at the retrieved height is shown in Figure 22 with also the SO2 values estimated for heights from 10 to 16km, and it compare well with the SO2 at 16km height, as expected.
 The IASI-A SO2 columns at the retrieved height are thus compared day by day in Figure 23 to the ground-based data.
-When data with Δ Bt>1K exist, only the pixels within a radius of 80km around Xianghe are presented (18 and 19 June 2011), otherwise the pixels within 300km are shown.
+When data with $\Delta$ Bt>1K exist, only the pixels within a radius of 80km around Xianghe are presented (18 and 19 June 2011), otherwise the pixels within 300km are shown.